 Some of the damages a wrongful death claim may cover include:

 It is important to act quickly when filing your wrongful death claim.
 The state of California allows just two years after the loss of a loved one to file your claim against the negligent party.
-Our Santa Clarita wrongful death attorney offers a no-cost, no-obligation case review to discuss the details of your loved one’s death and determine the best course of action moving forward.
+Our wrongful death lawyer offers a no-cost, no-obligation case review to discuss the details of your loved one’s death and determine the best course of action moving forward.
 Schedule your consultation now.

 Hiring the right personal injury attorney can often make the difference between getting the maximum settlement to account for your medical care, damages and lost wages or getting short changed or even having your case dismissed completely.